SparkPost/support-docs/content/docs/my-account-and-profile/sso.md

 ### Can the user role be changed after a SSO user has been created?
 Yes, an admin user can change the user role for any user (including SSO users) at any time.

-### Is there a way to bypass SSO once its enabled?
+### Is there a way to bypass SSO once it's enabled?
-An admin can enable or disable SSO for each user at any time.
-However, there is no way to bypass SSO if it is enabled for a specific user - the admin must disable for that user in order to login via password.
+An admin can disable SSO by following the steps in the "Disable Single Sign-On" section above.

 ### Can I use both SSO and multi-factor authentication (MFA)?
 No. Users can only use either MFA or SSO.